51Degrees/documentation/src/concepts/pipeline/pipeline.md

 individually if the type of the required FlowElement is known.

 All [Properties](@ref Concepts_MetaData_Properties) available in the Pipeline's FlowElements are also exposed in one place.
-This enabled easy iteration over all properties.
+This enables easy iteration over all properties.

 =========